CapricanDRJ/witchers_shakespeare/index.md

 With such fell rage, that thou wouldst crush the stone,

-Where we, thy Watchers, built our sacred throne?
+Where we, thy Witchers, built our sacred throne?

 **[Minos]** *His eyes ablaze*